nasa/openmct/platform/framework/README.md

   list, with Angular-level dependencies are declared, and the full set is exposed as a single Angular "service."

+### Priority order

+Within each category, registration occurs in priority order.
+An extension's priority may be specified as a `priority` property in its extension definition; this may be a number, or a symbolic string.
+Extensions are registered in reverse numeric order (highest-priority first), and symbolic strings are mapped to the numeric values as follows:

+* `fallback`: Negative infinity.
+Used for extensions that are not intended for use (that is, they are meant to be overridden) but are present as an option of last resort.
+* `default`: -100.
+Used for extensions that are expected to be overridden, but need a useful default.
+* `none`: 0.
+Also used if no priority is specified, or if an unknown or malformed priority is specified.
+* `optional`: 100.
+Used for extensions that are meant to be used, but may be overridden.
+* `preferred`: 1000.
+Used for extensions that are specifically intended to be used, but still may be overridden in principle.
+* `mandatory`: Positive infinity.
+Used when an extension should definitely not be overridden.

+These symbolic names are chosen to reflect usage where many extensions may satisfy a given usage, but only one may be used; in this case, as a convention it should be the lowest-ordered (highest-priority) extensions available.
+In other cases, a full set (or multi-element subset) of extensions may be desired, with a specific ordering; in these cases, it is preferable to specify priority numerically when declaring extensions, and to understand that extensions will be sorted according to these conventions when using them.

 ### Composite services

 Composite services are assumed to follow a provider-aggregator-decorator